Elias2660/Calc-Prep-Stuff/03TestPrep.md

 1. What is the difference between the terms _“differentiate”_ and _“derive”_?
 2. What are the conditions for continuity?
 3. What makes a function differentiable?
-4. Name and draw the different types of derivative graphs.
+4. Name and draw the different types of indifferentiable points.

 **XXI - Derivative Formulas**
 1. With $f(x) = x^3$, Write an equation of a tangent line at $x = 0$.